Disjoint Sets

 Pronunciation: /dɪsˈdʒɔɪnt sɛtz/ Explain

-Two disjoint sets having no members in common.
+are disjoint if they have no members in common.[3]

 References